 The Ramon Aboitiz Foundation Inc. (RAFI), together with ICOMOS Philippines, successfully concluded the Kabilin Partnership Program (KPP) Team Planning Sessions held from November 20 to 22, 2025 at One Central Hotel, Cebu City.
 The three-day planning activity brought together project directors, leads, technical specialists, and program staff to align priorities, finalize milestone calendars, and strengthen coordination across all KPP heritage initiatives for 2026โ€“2029.

 The sessions brought together program team members from both ICOMOS Philippines and RAFI.
 The ICOMOS Philippines delegation was led by Dr. Cheek Fadriquela, President, along with the Project Directorsโ€”Dr. Laya Gonzales for the Safeguarding of the Intangible Cultural Heritage of the Santo Niรฑo Devotion (ICHSN); LAr.
-Gabriel Victor Caballero for PAMANA 2030โ€™s Philippine Policy Guidance for Heritage and the Sustainable Development Goals (MPHSD); and Mr. Joselito Corpus, MHSP for the National Training Course on Disaster Risk Management of Cultural Heritage (DRMCH).
+Gabriel Victor Caballero for PAMANA 2030โ€™s Philippine Policy Guidance for Heritage and the Sustainable Development Goals (MPHSD); and Mr. JH Corpus, MHSP for the National Training Course on Disaster Risk Management of Cultural Heritage (DRMCH).
 They were joined by Mr. Abdulbasir Endong, Heritage Affairs Officer; Ms. Chelsea Kaye Cabahug, ICHSN Local Research Assistant; and Ar.
 Carmencita Solis, Cebu-based member and Ped Expert for DRMCH.

 From RAFI, attendees included Marie Sol D. Gonzalvo, Executive Director for the North and Central Portfolio; Ar.
 Kenneth Tua, PhD, Kabilin Chief Project Officer; Ador Vincent Mayol, MPHSD Project Lead; King Rosales, DRMCH Project Lead; John Wesley Rocha, ICHSN Project Lead; Joworski Alipon; John Russel Bragat; Chelsea Kaye Cabahug, Local Research Assistant; Abigail Eugenio; John Russel Bragat; Marthel Jay Ubas; and Lhance Caratao.